- Home

-2022 Housing Request for ProposalsThe cities of Eugene and Springfield will consider the use of federal HOME Investment Partnership Program funds for two proposals for affordable rental housing development: one proposal in Eugene and one proposal in Springfield.
-Please click on the links to see the proposals.
+2023 Housing Request for ProposalsThe cities of Eugene and Springfield will consider the use of federal HOME Investment Partnership Program funds in the Fall of 2023.
+Please check back here for the RFP application.

 Affordable Housing Development